Last updated: May 19, 2021

 All my professional files and correspondence are now stored on encrypted servers which I pay for and I am attempting to achieve this with a greater portion of my personal data.
 I request that companies I work for hold my data on private, encrypted servers.

 It probably seems a little strange for me to have a public website despite these efforts, but I don’t believe that publicly accessible information is intrinsically bad.
-Rather, I want to drastically reduce the availability of that information to for-profit tech giants and governments.
+Rather, I want to drastically reduce the availability of that information to for-profit tech companies and governments.